 Common Types of Deceptive Marketing

-There are many different types of deceptive marketing, and it is important to know what to look out for.
-Here are some of the most common forms of deceptive marketing that is currently impacting consumers:
+There are many types of deceptive marketing, and it is important to know what to look out for.
+Here are some most common forms of deceptive marketing that is currently impacting consumers:

 Pretentious Health Claims